 In In re XL Specialty Insurance Company, 373 S.W.3d 46 (Tex.
 2012), an employee of Cintas Corporation brought a workers’ compensation claim against Cintas’s insurer, XL Specialty, which was resolved after an administrative hearing.
 During the administrative hearing, XL Specialty’s outside counsel communicated about the case to Cintas (not its lawyer).
 In a subsequent bad faith case brought by the employee against XL Specialty, the employee sought to discover the lawyer’s communications with Cintas.

-In a thorough opinion, the Court rejected all privilege claims and ordered production.
+In a thorough opinion, available to review here, the Court rejected all privilege claims and ordered production.
 Texas’s attorney-client privilege rule, found at Tex.
 R. Evid.
 503, provides, in part, that the privilege protects communications “by the client or representative of the client, or the client’s lawyer or a representative of the lawyer, to a lawyer or a representative of a lawyer representing another party in a pending action and concerning a matter of common interest.”

 The Court determined that this rule is appropriately termed the “allied litigant privilege” because it contains pending-action and common-interest requirements.
 The allied litigant privilege thus protects communications made between a client, or the client’s lawyer, to another party’s lawyer, but not to the other party itself.
 And because XL’s lawyer spoke with Cintas (a nonparty), and not a lawyer for Cintas, the allied litigant doctrine did not apply.
 The Court recognized that XL and Cintas had a shared interest in the underlying workers’ compensation claim, but held that the “rule requires that the communication be made to a lawyer or her representative representing another party in a pending action.”